tushar-chand/tushar-chand/README.md

 ### Hi there 👋
-Code for a cause not applause....
+Code for a cause not for applause....

 <!--
 **tushar-chand/tushar-chand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.